Results for Our Clients

 - Confidential recovery in medical malpractice case involving an orthopedic surgery.

-- $16.9 million recovery in a class action Groundwater contamination recovery.
+- $16.9 million class action Groundwater contamination recovery.

 - $8.1 million recovery in a class action lawsuit over air, soil and Groundwater contamination.